Working in Geneva?

 According to these agreements, foreigners who spend less than 183 days per year in Switzerland can be exempt from paying tax on any income which does not arise from Swiss sources.
 If this rule cannot be applied, you might receive tax credits in your usual country of residence against taxes already paid in Switzerland.

 If you are not sure whether your country has signed a double taxation agreement with Switzerland, you should contact your fiscal authorities.
-The Swiss Federal Tax Administration provides some information on bilateral taxation agreements, available in German and French.
+The Swiss Federal Tax Administration provides some information on bilateral taxation agreements, available in German, French, and Italian.